 If your family member has been killed in an accident, the Chicago wrongful death attorneys at Stein & Shulman, LLC are here to help.
 Our firm understands the utter sorrow and disbelief you are likely experiencing.
 Our compassionate attorney team will assist you through this difficult time, allowing you to focus on your family’s recovery while we pursue the compensation you deserve.

 Do All Fatal Car Accidents Constitute a Wrongful Death?

 740 Illinois Compiled Statutes 180 states that whenever a death is caused by wrongful act or neglect, such that would have entitled the party injured to recover damages, the person or entity that caused the death may be liable in a wrongful death lawsuit.
-Accordingly, not all car accident will give rise to a wrongful death action, but many will.
+Accordingly, not all car accidents will give rise to a wrongful death action, but many wills.
 A car accident caused by negligence that kills another will entitle the survivors to seek compensation from the negligent driver.

 Who Can File a Wrongful Death Suit After a Fatal Car Accident?

 In Illinois, a wrongful death claim must be filed by the personal representative of the deceased individual’s estate.
 The personal representative can be a close relative to the deceased, including a spouse, adult child, or the parent of a minor child who died.
 If the deceased car accident victim did not appoint a personal representative before death, the court will assign one.